 1. Students who report to class after the bell rings are considered tardy and will be sent to the Deans' Office to receive a readmit to class.

-2. A student's first three unexcused tardies carries a penalty of one demerit, which is equivalent to one lunch-duty session.
+2. A student's first two unexcused tardies carry no penalty.
 Afterwards, each additional unexcused tardy is one demerit.

 3. Students who are more than a few moments late to a class should make every attempt to attend class in order to gain the academic benefits from being present for even part of the session.
 However, students who miss more than twenty minutes due to tardiness may be noted as being unexcused absent and incur the resulting academic penalty.